Writing-Intensive Courses

 WRTG 31400 - Science Writing

 Advanced expository course on journalistic and literary scientific writing.
 Students learn to communicate scientific facts and theories to professional and sophisticated lay readers through description, analogy, narrative, and argument.
 Some discussion of the technical and scholarly conventions of formal scientific writing.
 Class readings include major humanistic essays from the history of science and articles and features from contemporary popular and scientific publications.
-Prerequisites: Junior standing; any one of the following: WRTG 20100 or WRTG 21300; and two courses in COMP, BIOC, BIOL, CHEM, ENVS, MATH, or PHYS; WRTG10600 or ICSM10800-10899 or ICSM11800-11899.
-(S, E)
+Prerequisites: One 200-level course in Liberal Arts and WRTG10600 or ICSM10800.
+(E,S)

 WRTG 41500 - Senior Seminar